-Last week, the Finance Ministry had said in Parliament that the reasons for a negative growth in the premium collections are various factors that are influencing the financial sector as a whole", the Minister said, adding the 23 private sector life insurance companies collectively witnessed 8.13% decline in premium collection.
+"The reasons for a negative growth in the premium collections are various factors that are influencing the financial sector as a whole", the Minister said, adding the 23 private sector life insurance companies collectively witnessed 8.13% decline in premium collection.